 If the concrete is painted and you're pouring less than 3 inches of new concrete over it, you have to remove the paint (pressure wash it or grind it off) then apply a bonding agent to "glue" the new concrete to the old.

 If the new concrete slab is 3 inches thick or more, then you want them to move (expand & contract) independently from each other.
 This is when we use a "bond breaker" between the old and new slabs.

 You can leave the paint on the concrete, lay some plastic down, and pour the new concrete over both the paint and the plastic.

 The same principles as above apply to pouring concrete over an existing concrete driveway or sidewalk.

-You can if the concrete is sound (solid) with minor cracks, pitting, scaling, surface damage, or just plain ugly.
+You can do it if the concrete is sound (solid) with minor cracks, pitting, scaling, surface damage, or just plain ugly.

-You just have to consider the added height.
-How is another 2, 3, or 4 inches in height going to affect door openings, stairs treads, abutting walkways or garage floor heights.
+You just have to factor in the added height.
+How will another 2, 3, or 4 inches in height affect door openings, stairs treads, abutting walkways, or garage floor heights?

 If there's extensive settling, heaving, or cracking, I would want to investigate why it did that in the first place and correct that problem before I poured new concrete over something like that.

 You can pour concrete as thin as 1/8" over old concrete slabs if you use a self-leveling concrete overlay mix.
 This type of concrete is specially designed for thinner pours of 1/8" - 1" thick.

 If you need a level surface and your desired thickness is less than an inch, there's only one way to pour concrete correctly and that's by using a concrete overlay.